 Compare 2018 Tour De France odds from the top bookies using the comparison table below.
+The 2018 Tour de France is underway and ends on July 29.
 You can also claim cycling free bets from best bookmakers.

 Compare Tour De France 2018 Odds

 To Win Tour de France 2018; click best odds bold; Each-Way Place Terms: 1/3 odds 1,2.

 |Edvald Boasson Hagen||4500/1|

 |Soren Kragh Andersen||4500/1|

 When Bradley Wiggins won the 2012 Tour de France it was a unique piece of history and the pinnacle for British cycling.
 It created a new wave of enthusiasm for the sport within the UK and saw cycling betting turnovers sore.

 No British man had ever managed to lift the title since team road race cycling started in 1903 with the initial Tour de France.
 Since then, three Grand Tours have been established in the annual cycling calendar.
 Besides the Tour de France there is the Giro D’Italia and the Vuelta a Espana.
 All three of these take place in the European summer in the months of July, May and August respectively.